microsoft/botframework-solutions/.github/PULL_REQUEST_TEMPLATE.md

 *Is this covered by existing tests or new ones?
 If no, why not?*

 ## Launch Plan
-*Is this part of a multi-phase project?
-If so, link to any relevant pull requests.*
+*Are there any remaining steps or dependencies before this issue can be fully resolved?
+If so, describe and link to any relevant pull requests or issues.*